jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 +export { getUserById, getUserByEmail }
 ```

-The email address can only be used once in our system (you can't have multiple users with the same email address), so we can use `findOne` from Mongoose and provide the given email address.
+As an email can only belong to one user, we can use `findOne` and expect only one result.

 In the same directory, we have an `index.js` file that we need to update to expose the new function we just created.
 Open `database/user/index.js` and make the following changes;